CAT 2025 Toppers’ Success Strategies: Learn from IIM Students Who Scored 99+ Percentile

 CAT Preparation Strategy by Toppers

-For those candidates who are planning to appear for CAT exam, we have compiled a CAT Preparation Strategy with past years' toppers.
-Read below for their experiences and suggestions on how to prepare for CAT 2024.
+For those candidates who are planning to appear for the CAT exam, we have compiled a set of CAT preparation strategies with past years' toppers.
+Read below for their experiences and suggestions on how to prepare for CAT 2025.

 IIM Kozhikode- Tanya Gupta

-Tanya Gupta achieved a high percentile of 99.47 in CAT and secured admission to IIM Kozhikode.
-Tanya, who worked with JP Morgan in the Investment Banking Division prior to her admission into IIM, aims to become a financial market expert post her management course at IIM K. Tanya shares how she strategically prepared for the CAT exam by practising extensively for all the four sections of the IIM CAT paper.
+Tanya Gupta achieved a high CAT percentile of 99.47 in CAT and secured admission to IIM Kozhikode.
+Tanya, who worked with JP Morgan in the Investment Banking Division before her admission into IIM, aims to become a financial market expert post her management course at IIM K. Tanya shares how she strategically prepared for the CAT exam by practising extensively for all four sections of the IIM CAT question paper.

-Sectional tips: For the Quantitative section, practice numerals as much as you can.
-Read newspaper editorials, and other online material regularly to help you with grammar and also your reading comprehension ability for the Verbal section.
+Sectional tips: For the CAT Quantitative Aptitude section, practice numerals as much as you can.
+Read newspaper editorials and other online material regularly to help you with grammar and also your reading comprehension ability for the Verbal section.

 Exam Day Formula: Divide time judiciously between your strengths and weaknesses.
 Build theoretical knowledge first, and then move on to extensive practice.
 Move to write CAT mock tests about 1.5-2 months before the exam, and devote at least 4-5 hours after each test to understanding your weaknesses.
 Practice more questions to deal with these points.
-On the day of the exam, remember to keep your calm, a positive frame of mind will always yield better results than a nervous one.
+During the CAT exam day, remember to keep calm, a positive frame of mind will always yield better results than a nervous one.

 Know : How to Crack CAT: Strategies from Toppers